Last Updated: March 26, 2026

 The Phoenix Rasbora is frequently confused with the Chili Rasbora (Boraras brigittae), and there’s ongoing debate among taxonomists about whether they’re truly separate species or geographic variants of the same one.
 The easiest way to tell them apart is by looking at the dark lateral marking.
 On a Phoenix Rasbora, this marking is broken into distinct spots rather than forming a continuous horizontal stripe.
 The red coloration on the Phoenix Rasbora is also more localized around the dark markings rather than being spread evenly across the body.

 Sexing Phoenix Rasboras can be tricky given their size.
-Females tend to be slightly fuller-bodied, especially when carrying eggs.
+Females are slightly fuller-bodied, especially when carrying eggs.
 Males are typically a bit slimmer and may show slightly more intense coloration when in breeding condition.
 These differences are subtle, though, and can be difficult to spot outside of spawning periods.

 For the best color display, keep your Phoenix Rasboras over a dark substrate with dim lighting and plenty of tannins in the water.
 Under these conditions, the orange-red patches really pop.
-In a brightly lit tank with pale substrate, these fish tend to look washed out and stressed.
+In a brightly lit tank with pale substrate, these fish will look washed out and stressed.

 Behavior & Temperament